TituxMetal/dot-agent-os/standards/best-practices.md

 ### 2. Commit Process

 - **Conventional Commits**: All commit messages **must** follow the `type(scope): description` format.
-To enforce this, use `yarn commit`.
+To enforce this, use `yarn commit` if available, or suggest the message title and the message description to the user in two separate blocks of Markdown formatted text.
   - **Types**: `feat`, `fix`, `docs`, `chore`, `refactor`, `style`, `test`.
   - **Description**: Start with a lowercase letter and keep it under 50 characters.
 Use present tense (e.g., "add" not "added").